kubernetes-sigs/aws-load-balancer-controller/docs/guide/upgrade/migrate_v1_v2.md

 ## Backwards compatibility
-The AWSLoadBalancerController(v2.0.0) is backwards-compatible with AWSALBIngressController(>=v1.1.3).
+The AWSLoadBalancerController(v2.0.1) is backwards-compatible with AWSALBIngressController(>=v1.1.3).

 It supports existing AWS resources provisioned by AWSALBIngressController(>=v1.1.3) for Ingress resources with below caveats:

 1. The AWS LoadBalancer resource created for your Ingress will be preserved.

-2. If a numeric TargetPort is used in your service, the AWS TargetGroups created for your Ingress will be re-created.

-    !!!warning "downtimes"
-        This would cause downtimes to your service during targets registration into new TargetGroups created.

-    !!!tip "details"
-        * The AWSALBIngressController always used `1` as TargetGroup's port.
-        * The AWSLoadBalancerController will use
-            * the actual numeric TargetPort as TargetGroup's port if a numeric TargetPort used.
-            * `1` as TargetGroup's port if a lexical TargetPort used.
-        * The AWSLoadBalancerController will automatically create new TargetGroups and cleanup old TargetGroups if any.

-3. If [security-groups](../../guide/ingress/annotations.md#security-groups) annotation isn't used, the SecurityGroup rule on worker node's SecurityGroup that allow LoadBalancer traffic should be manually adjusted post migration.
+2. If [security-groups](../../guide/ingress/annotations.md#security-groups) annotation isn't used, the SecurityGroup rule on worker node's SecurityGroup that allow LoadBalancer traffic should be manually adjusted post migration.

     !!!tip "details"
         when [security-groups](../../guide/ingress/annotations.md#security-groups) annotation isn't used: